marcelolerendegui/BME547_Final_Project/design/protocol.rst

 Get Images Info
 ---------------
-To get information about all the images stored in the server, the user must generate a GET request to *server:port/api/image_info/all*.
+To get information about all the images stored in the server, the user must generate a GET request to *server:port/api/image_info/<User Hash>*.

 The return value is a dictionary with a key for each image in the server.
 That key is the Image ID, and each value is a dictionary with the following information: